klict/activepal-portfolio/README.md

 <details> <summary>configuring a model</summary>

-There is allot of hyper parameters to configure in random forest model.
-The paper I found uses the random forest model to recognize activties from acceleration data.
-The hyperparameters configuration in that paper was the same as  default configuration used in RandomForestClassfier from sckit but only **n_estimators** parameter was modified.
-I couldn't find a reason to modify the rest of hyper parameters.
+There is allot of hyperparameters to configure in random forest model.
+The paper  [An Activity Recognition Framework Deploying the Random Forest Classifier and A Single Optical Heart Rate Monitoring and Triaxial Accelerometer Wrist-Band](evidence/documents/activity_recognition_framework_deploying_the_random_forest_classififier.pdf) also uses the random forest model to recognize activities from acceleration data.
+The hyper parameters configuration in that paper was the same as default configuration used in RandomForestClassfier from sckit but only**n_estimators**parameter was modified.
+I didn't find a reason to modify the rest of the hyper parameters.

-So to configure the **n_estimators** which means the number of trees I created a script.
-It automaticly chooses the amount of trees that gives the highest amount of accuracy on the validation dataset.
+So to configure the**n_estimators**which means the number of trees I created a script.
+It automatically chooses the number of trees that gives the highest amount of accuracy on the validation dataset.

 ```python
     n_estimator_numbers = range(10,200,1)